nogibjj/aad64_Individual_Project_4/README.md

 5. Go ahead and click `Create`.
 Your screen should would look something like this (**Tip**: Keep website handy because you're going to need the Docker command soon.):
 <img width="1280" alt="Screenshot 2023-12-07 at 11 33 45 AM" src="https://github.com/nogibjj/aad64_Individual_Project_4/assets/143753050/450b23c9-9899-4eb5-8607-2a94a672cd5c">

-### 2. Are there any steps I need to complete before I build my docker image?
-Ans: Yes!
-First off, make sure that you are working in codespaces.
-Then, through codespaces, you need to
-1. Install Docker Hub.
-2. Log into Dockerhub
-    For this, make sure you know your Dockerhub username, and you could create a password but I personally used a personal access token which I got by clicking my username in the top-right corner and from the drop-down menu select Account Settings.
-Select the Security tab and then New Access Token.
-3. Log into Azure.

-### 3. How do I initially create a web app in Azure?
+### 2. How do I initially create a web app in Azure?
 Ans:
 1. You start by opening up Microsoft Azure Portal.
 Go to `Create a New Resource` and click `Web` then `Web App`. <img width="1580" alt="Screenshot 2023-12-05 at 10 40 32 PM" src="https://github.com/nogibjj/aad64_Individual_Project_4/assets/143753050/52ff84d3-962b-494d-8820-6d5fd2e2d113">
 2. Make sure you've been given enough credits to create a new web app (and if now, ask one of the TAs).